Stormotion-Mobile/react-native-push-notifications-setup/README.md

 ## Usage:

 1. Add `configurePushNotifications` in the app's first file - `index.js` (due to the [usage of react-native-push-notification](https://github.com/zo0r/react-native-push-notification#usage) library).
-2. Call `useInitNotifications` at the top level's component (`App`, `RootNavigator`, etc.) to initialize push notifications.
+2. Call `useInitNotifications` at the top level's component (`App`, `RootNavigator`, etc.) to synchronize push notifications with the phone settings and configure the app behavior on the notification click in the background mode.
-3. Call `usePushNotifications` where you are going to manage push notifications.
+3. Call `usePushNotifications` in the component where you are going to manage push notifications.

 ## Methods, hooks and types